Frequently Asked Questions at the Equine Center

 Is there an extra fee to take equine classes?

-Yes, there is an additional course fee for all classes involving horses.
+Yes, there is a nominal additional course fee for all classes involving horses.

-Yes, all students in the equine program have the opportunity for an internship.
+Yes, all students in the equine program are required to complete an internship.
 The location of this internship does not have to take place in Kentucky, but must be arranged before the internship takes place and credit is given.

 Are there work opportunities at the farm while in university?